 Inequity Disruptor.

-I bring a powerful combination of credentials and lived experience to the FTT4E table: Certified Senior Project Manager, experienced Senior Program Manager, Certified Scrum Master, and Cornell University Certified Diversity and Inclusion Professional.
+I bring both credentials and lived experience to the FTT4E table: Certified Senior Project Manager, Senior Program Manager, Certified Scrum Master, and Cornell University Certified Diversity and Inclusion Professional.
+My impact is not defined by titles alone, but by disciplined execution.
+My Strategic Delivery approach blends structured methodology, adaptive leadership, and unapologetic Dirty South grit.

 Queen Gritty. | BLINQ